nabin304/PasswordManager/README.md

 # PasswordManager
-Allows user to securely manage your passwords
+A password management tool that is both free and open source, enabling you to securely manage your passwords.